-Sturdy board books are excellent for baby and toddler hands.
+There are hundreds of board books for infants and toddlers.
+They are sturdy and are excellent for infant and toddler hands.
 The pages are easy to turn and don’t rip as easily as paper pages.

 Reading to babies (and young children) is important as language development starts before they can speak.
 The more words they hear the more words they learn.
 It is also beneficial for cognitive development as well as pre-reading skills.